-Hopetoun House is still in use, and the current resident is Adrian, Marquis of Linlithgow.
+The house is still in use, and the current resident is Adrian, Marquis of Linlithgow.
 Lucky for us he is quite happy for the estate to be used for filming.

 On our first visit, we arrived too late to see around the building.
 Staff at the house were keen to keep us on the outside of the gate because filming was taking place.
 We had hoped that it may be Outlander filming, but we can’t say for sure one way or the other.
 And we couldn’t get any closer.

 Near to the courtyard was the alleyway where a number of Paris street scenes were filmed, including the infamous rape of Mary Hawkins.
-Interestingly, we have since seen that the same alley was used as the Helwater stables in episode 4 of season 3.
+Interestingly, the same alley was used as the Helwater stables in episode 4 of season 3.

 We have a few more photos on standby.
 Hopetoun House has been well used so far, but we won’t be surprised if it appears in future episodes.